camunity/intro-to-web-development/README.md

 ## Rationalle

 Some of the most exciting technological developments are occuring via web-based frameworks across the full stack.
 In this course we will discuss frontend and backend programming in Javascript and learn the essentials of modern web development.
-We will build dynamic web sites utilizing current industry-preferred frameworks and modules including React.JS and Ruby on Rails.
+We will build dynamic web sites utilizing current industry-preferred frameworks and modules including React.JS.

 ## Course Aims and Outcomes
 ### Aims